top of page

 The Golden Corners:

-The four golden corners contain the initials of those who influenced the founding and development of AIK.
-The top left is in honor of Sigung Stephen LaBounty, Mr. Pilch’s most recent Kenpo instructor.
-The top right is for Mike Winkeljohn, Mr. Pilch's instructor during his foundational years.
-The bottom left is for Lee Sprague, one of Mr. Pilch’s valuable mentors during his foundational years.
-The bottom right is for Bill Packer, the founder of the American Kenpo Karate Academies, the organization that Mr. Pilch started his Kenpo journey with.
-These men have pioneered not only the martial foundations we incorporated into AIK, but they also strongly influenced the ethical and professional model that we have today.
+The four golden corners on the American Institute of Kenpo’s (AIK) Black Belt Certificate bear the initials of the individuals who significantly influenced its founding and development.
+The top left corner honors Sigung Stephen LaBounty, Mr. Pilch’s most recent Kenpo instructor.
+The top right corner is dedicated to Mike Winkeljohn, Mr. Pilch’s instructor during his early years.
+The bottom left corner recognizes Lee Sprague, one of Mr. Pilch’s valuable mentors during his foundational years.
+The bottom right corner honors Bill Packer, the founder of the American Kenpo Karate Academies, the organization with which Mr. Pilch commenced his Kenpo journey.
+These individuals have not only pioneered the martial principles we have incorporated into AIK but have also profoundly influenced the ethical and professional model that governs our organization today.

 The Tiger:

-The tiger is representative of the early stages of learning and is often referred to as earthly strength (the physical) in historical symbology.
-The yellow and orange represent the first steps on the journey to proficiency, or the mechanical stage.
-The brown eyes represent the advanced students.
-The small amount of brown found only in the eyes represents how few actually make it to the advanced stages of training and how important it is to remain focused to make it there.
+The tiger symbolizes the initial stages of learning and is historically associated with earthly strength (physical prowess).
+The yellow and orange hues represent the rudimentary steps taken on the path to proficiency, akin to the mechanical stage.
+The limited presence of brown pigment in the eyes corresponds to the rank of brown belt in the advanced students.
+The limited presence of brown in the eyes emphasizes the rarity of reaching the advanced stages of training and underscores the significance of maintaining focus to achieve this goal.

 The Dragon: